Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Comments:
         * > To increase feature resolution, which is necessary for generating high-quality results, recent top methods [12, 56, 5, 57] rely heavily on the use of dilated convolution [55] (also known as atrous convolution [10]).
 While effective, such an approach can substantially increase compute and memory, limiting the type of backbone network that can be used.
 (Panoptic FPN, 2019)

-## weakly supervised (Learning Deconvolution Network for Semantic Segmentation, 2015)
+## weakly supervised (2015, DeconvNet)

 * [BoxSup](https://arxiv.org/abs/1503.01640)
     * Title: BoxSup: Exploiting Bounding Boxes to Supervise Convolutional Networks for Semantic Segmentation
     * Comments:
-        * > When only bounding box annotations are given for input images, [2, 19] refine the annotations through iterative procedures and obtain accurate segmentation outputs.
-(Learning Deconvolution Network for Semantic Segmentation, 2015)
+        * > (2015, DeconvNet) When only bounding box annotations are given for input images, [2, 19] refine the annotations through iterative procedures and obtain accurate segmentation outputs.
 * [Weakly- and Semi-Supervised Learning of a DCNN for Semantic Image Segmentation]
     * Title: Weakly- and Semi-Supervised Learning of a DCNN for Semantic Image Segmentation
     * Comments:
-        * > When only bounding box annotations are given for input images, [2, 19] refine the annotations through iterative procedures and obtain accurate segmentation outputs.
-(Learning Deconvolution Network for Semantic Segmentation, 2015)
+        * > (2015, DeconvNet) When only bounding box annotations are given for input images, [2, 19] refine the annotations through iterative procedures and obtain accurate segmentation outputs.
 * [From Image-level to Pixel-level Labeling with Convolutional Networks]
     * Title: From Image-level to Pixel-level Labeling with Convolutional Networks
     * Comments:
-        * > On the other hand, [20] performs semantic segmentation based only on image-level annotations in a multiple instance learning framework.
-(Learning Deconvolution Network for Semantic Segmentation, 2015)
+        * > (2015, DeconvNet) On the other hand, [20] performs semantic segmentation based only on image-level annotations in a multiple instance learning framework.